Spine Surgeons conducting surgery for Cervical Foraminal Stenosis

 Treatment for lateral spine curvature is tailored to the severity of the condition, the patient’s age, and the underlying cause.
 Key treatment options include:

-• Observation: In mild cases, particularly in adolescents with idiopathic scoliosis, doctors will choose to monitoring the patient for months to years.
+• Observation: In mild cases, particularly in adolescents with idiopathic scoliosis, doctors will choose to monitor the patient for months to years.

 • Physical Therapy: Targeted exercises can improve muscle strength, flexibility, and overall spinal function.